IttayWeiss/RustyPosets/README.md

 - A reliable computational engine to be used in applications.

 ## Related repositories
-A related repository is [FinitePosets](https://github.com/jmichel7/FinitePosets.jl), providing some poset functionality for Julia.
+- [FinitePosets](https://github.com/jmichel7/FinitePosets.jl) - providing some poset functionality for Julia.

-Written in Rust.